 Hilary holds an MA and PhD in rhetoric from Carnegie Mellon University and a BA in English from Haverford College.
 She is interested in Asian American rhetoric, media, and (counter)public theory.
 She can still be found on campus at the Eberly Center for Teaching Excellence.

-Alexis is a PhD candidate in rhetoric at Carnegie Mellon University.
-She holds an MA in Teaching from The Johns Hopkins University and a BA in Government and English from Georgetown University.
+Alexis holds a PhD in rhetoric from Carnegie Mellon University, an MA in Teaching from The Johns Hopkins University, and a BA in Government and English from Georgetown University.
 Her research is on public sphere theory and the rhetoric of public policy, particularly arguments about charter schools and education reform.
 She is currently an assistant professor at the University of Massachusetts, Dartmouth.

 The four founding editors are graduate students in and alumni of the Rhetoric Program at Carnegie Mellon University.